rocketeers/satellite/README.md

 +---------------+--------------------+---------------------+
 ```

 To create a new release of an application on your server, run `satellite deploy {your_app}`.
-This can be called from a git hook, or a PaaS deploy routine, etc.
+This can be called from an SCM hook, a PaaS deploy routine, etc.

 To follow the deployment from your local application, first install the satellite plugin in your local application by running: